 - a.
 Protection against electrical shock via basic insulation combined with equipotential bonding, double insulation or reinforced insulation - b.
 Protection against risks of mechanical damage - c.
 Parts should be secured with cable guides, enclosures and conduits if exposed to stress (mechanical, vibration, thermal) - d.
 Each cable must be rated to the respective circuit current and must be insulated adequately for the environment and operating conditions - e.
 Sections of looms containing high voltage wiring must be coloured orange - f.
 Connectors must be IP2X when not connected and IP65 when mated - g.
-A connector plug must physically only be able to mate with a single correct socket of any sockets within reach h.
+A connector plug must physically only be able to mate with a single correct socket of any sockets within reach - h.
 Comply with creepage and clearance distances according to IEC-60664.
-Connectors which are opened in the garage must be considered PD2 or higher.
-Clearance and creepage requirements can be verified by safety tests proposed in IEC-60664-1 session 6.
+Connectors which are opened in the garage must be considered PD3 or higher.
+Clearance and creepage requirements can be verified by safety tests proposed in IEC-60664-1 session 6. - i.
+If, under the provisions of Article 5.20.1, the MGU-K is fixed to the ICE, the PU manufacturer must provide proof that the MGU-K AC cables and connectors would not lead to exposed high voltage in case of foreseen damage conditions. - 5.23.3 The ES main enclosure, MGU-K and any HV box residing outside the ES main enclosure must be orange coloured and-marked with a "Danger High Voltage" symbol according to ISO 7010.
+In addition to that, the ES main enclosure must be orange coloured.